DarshanaSridhar/project-capstone/README.md

 7. Changing class_weight parameter to ‘balanced'

-8. Tuning
-Tuning by changing penalties improved this marginally but not significantly.The same applied for other models such as KNN.
+8. Tuning by changing penalties improved this marginally but not significantly.The same applied for other models such as KNN.

 # Results
 After trying all of these things with no changes I came to the conclusion that these features are not discriminative enough on their own to give more accurate predictions.
 These alone provide low predictability despite EDA indicating that modelling should be successful.